cowprotocol/learn/content/tutorial/03-mevblocker/01-users/03-cancel-transaction/README.md

 There is always a chance that due to latency the cancellation arrives too late and builders end up including the target transaction.
 It might therefore take multiple attempts to demonstrate the exact behavior.

+> Metamask may sometimes ask you to sign the second transaction first.
+Make sure you sign the transactions with non-zero value first!

 To sign both transactions using the same popup we await for both `sendTransaction` calls in parallel and return the target transaction hash to observe its status via the API:

 ```typescript